We all get those pesky little tender spots on our backs from time to time.

 A back massage cane, or stick, is a tool that makes self-massage simple and easy while allowing you to reach trigger points many other tools can’t.

-What’s more is that these tools can release muscle pain and tension, promote healing and improve blood circulation.
+What’s more is that these tools can release muscle pain and tension, provide pain relief, promote healing and improve blood circulation.

-In this article, we’ll look at how a back cane works and the different types that are available on the market.
+In this article, we’ll look at how a back massage stick works and the different types that are available on the market.